 |3.||Canpotex Limited (Canpotex), the offshore marketing company for Saskatchewan potash producers.|

 PotashCorp is the world's largest crop nutrient company and plays an integral role in global food production.
 The company produces the three essential nutrients required to help farmers grow healthier, more abundant crops.
 With global population rising and diets improving in developing countries, these nutrients offer a responsible and practical solution to meeting the long-term demand for food.
-PotashCorp is the largest producer, by capacity, of potash and among the largest in nitrogen and phosphate.
+PotashCorp is the largest producer, by capacity, of potash and one of the largest producers of nitrogen and phosphate.
 While agriculture is its primary market, the company also produces products for animal nutrition and industrial uses.
 Common shares of Potash Corporation of Saskatchewan Inc. are listed on the Toronto Stock Exchange and the New York Stock Exchange.

 For further information please contact: